The Golden Compass (film): Plot

 At Trollesund, Lyra befriends Texan aeronaut Lee Scoresby, who suggests she hire him and his friend Iorek Byrnison, an armoured bear.
 Once a prince of the Ice Bears, Iorek was defeated in combat and exiled in shame.
 After Farder and Lyra find Iorek and help him recover his armour, he and Scoresby join the Gyptian trek to Bolvangar.

 Following directions from the alethiometer, Lyra finds Billy Costa in a stupor clutching a dried fish in place of his dæmon.
 The Gobblers have experimented on him using "intercision", which separated him from his dæmon.
 They return to the Gyptian camp, which is attacked by Samoyeds who capture Lyra.
 She is taken to the Ice Bear king, Ragnar, with Iorek and Lee in pursuit in Lee's hot air balloon.
 Lyra tricks Ragnar into single combat with Iorek, who kills Ragnar and reclaims the throne.

 Iorek carries Lyra to Bolvangar, but she is forced to cross a chasm over a narrow ice bridge alone before it collapses.
 Reaching the station, Lyra reunites with Roger.
-Caught by scientists, Lyra and Pan are thrown into the intercision chamber, but are rescued by Mrs. Coulter.
-She explains to Lyra that the Magisterium believe intercision protects children from Dust's corrupting influence, when their dæmon’s form settles.
-Mrs. Coulter admits she could not let Lyra be intercised as she is her mother, who was forced to give her up; Lyra realises Asriel is her father.
+Caught by scientists, Lyra and Pan are thrown into the intercision chamber, but are unconscious when they are rescued by Mrs. Coulter.
+Lyra wakes up in Mrs. Coulter’s quarters and she explains to Lyra that the Magisterium believe intercision protects children from Dust's corrupting influence, when their dæmon's form settles.
+Mrs. Coulter admits she could not let Lyra be intercised as she is her mother, who was forced to give her up; Lyra then realises Asriel is her father.
 Mrs. Coulter asks for the alethiometer, but Lyra gives her the sealed tin containing the spy-fly, which stuns her mother.
 Lyra destroys the intercision machine, then leads the children outside, where they are confronted by Tatar guards and their wolf dæmons.
 The guards are defeated by Iorek, Scoresby, the Gyptians, and witches led by Serafina.

 Scoresby flies Lyra, Roger, Iorek, and Serafina north in his balloon in search of Asriel.
 Serafina relates a prophecy with Lyra at its crux in an upcoming war with the Magisterium, plotting to inflict their controlling Authority over all other worlds in the multiverse.
 Lyra commits to fighting the Magisterium.